Larynx Cancer (cont.)

 Also, people who are heavy drinkers are more likely to develop laryngeal cancer than people who don't drink alcohol.
 The risk increases with the amount of alcohol that a person drinks.
 The risk of laryngeal cancer increases even more for people who are heavy drinkers and heavy smokers.
 However, not everyone who drinks or smokes heavily will develop the disease.

 Many other possible risk factors are under study.
 For example, researchers are studying whether an HPV infection in the throat may increase the risk of laryngeal cancer.
 HPV is a group of viruses that can infect the body.
+HPV causes the vast majority of cervix cancer and at least half of the oropharynx cancers today.
 Another area of research is whether reflux (the backward flow of liquid from the stomach to the throat) may increase the risk of laryngeal cancer.

 Quitting is important for anyone who uses tobacco.
 Quitting at any time is beneficial to your health.